 Winter is the time to truly pamper your skin, but don’t go jumping in the shower and lathering up your loofah just yet.
 Showering too frequently and using harsh soaps or body washes can really dry out the skin.
 Most commercial soaps have a detergent base.
 This strips moisture-making lipids from our skin, leaving that uncomfortable, too-tight feeling after we towel off.
 To prevent this, limit showers to every other day (great for conserving water, too).
 And switch to a natural soap found at a farmers market or health food store.
 (You may notice that many natural soaps are made with a base of olive oil or coconut oil, those same oils you were encouraged to eat more of in step one!)

 Slather your skin in coconut oil as soon as you get out of the shower.
 Coconut oil’s small molecular structure allows it to be easily absorbed by the skin.
 And its solid-at-room-temperature state allows for easy application.
 Just scoop out a grape-sized dollop and gently massage it into your skin.
 Repeat as necessary until you’ve covered all 21 square feet of your skin.

-Follow up a with a rich homemade lotion for any stubborn patches of dry skin about a half hour later.
+Follow up with a rich homemade lotion for any stubborn patches of dry skin about a half-hour later.
 Check out this fantastic recipe for a rich DIY body cream with only three ingredients!
 You’ll be nourishing your skin without any petroleum-based ingredients or harmful chemical fragrances.